Do you suffer from Rosacea?

 In addition, Microdermabrasion with a soothing solution would help to improve the texture of the skin.
 While this won’t help much with redness, it will help the overall look of the skin.

 Sadly, as there is no cure for rosacea, the best course of action is to work on treatments.
-Realistic expectations that may not include flawless skin.
-Treatment early can stop it from getting worse.
+Although realistic expectations may not include flawless skin, early treatment can prevent the condition from getting worse.
 Furthermore, rosacea is more difficult to treat if it gets worse.
 Many in office treatments will reduce the signs of redness, bumps and skin texture.
 Topicals take a more trial and error approach.
 Treatments that are over-the-counter and without a prescription could make the rosacea worse.
-All this means that you must be patient to find the regiment that works best for your skin.
+This means that you must be patient to find the regiment that works best for your skin.